Storm and Hurricane Damage Lawyer at thehurricanedamage.com

 Without a lawyer skilled in hurricane damage, it can be difficult for the average policyholder to know whether their property’s hurricane damage should or should not be covered.
 A hurricane damage law firm can help you navigate the claims process and hold insurance companies accountable.
 A civil litigation attorney can help their client dispute claim denials or fight for a client who feels they were misled about their coverage when they purchased their insurance policy.

-After a large hurricane, like Dorian, the insurance company will send out a representative adjuster to assess the damage.
+After a large hurricane, like Irma, the insurance company will send out a representative adjuster to assess the damage.
 Often times there may not be enough claims adjusters to go around, which means temporary or out-of-state adjusters are brought in to pick up the slack.
 These claims adjusters aren’t always thoroughly trained or familiar with the types of damage hurricanes can cause, which sometimes results in policyholders getting shortchanged on their insurance claim settlement offer.

 Schlacter Law is not only well adept at navigating property damage lawsuits and claims, but is also incredibly skilled at the property inspection process.
 Schlacter Law is the perfect partner to have by your side throughout the property damage claims process that comes after the hurricane.